 In his spare time, he has devoted his efforts on the maintenance of iQua’s computing resources, and enjoys writing code in various scripting and programming languages.

-Di is currently working as a tenure-track Assistant Professor in the Department of Electrical and Computer Engineering, University of Alberta.
+Prof. Di Niu is currently an Associate Professor (with tenure) in the Department of Electrical and Computer Engineering, University of Alberta.
 He received his B.Engr. degree from the Department of Electronics and Communications Engineering in Sun Yat-sen (Zhongshan) University, Guangzhou, P. R. China, in July 2005.
 From September 2006 to August 2012, Di was a member of the iQua research group at the University of Toronto, and he received his Ph.D. degree in April 2013.
 He was the recipient of Postgraduate Scholarship for Doctoral Students (PGS-D) from Natural Sciences and Engineering Research Council (NSERC) from 2010 to 2012, and the Alexander Graham Bell Canada Graduate Scholarship for Master’s Students (CGS-M) from NSERC from 2006 to 2008.

-Henry is currently a tenure-track Assistant Professor in Department of Computer Science, City University of Hong Kong.
+Henry Hong Xu, Ph.D., March 2013Prof.
+Henry Xu is currently an Associate Professor (with tenure) in Department of Computer Science, City University of Hong Kong.
 Henry received his B.Engr. with honors, First Class, from Department of Information Engineering, The Chinese University of Hong Kong in 2007.
 He joined the iQua research group in September 2007, and completed his M.A.Sc. and Ph.D. degrees in October 2009 and June 2013, respectively.

-Yuan joined the iQua research group at the University of Toronto in September 2008, and received her M.A.Sc. and Ph.D. degrees in December 2010 and March 2013, respectively.
-She is currently a tenure-track Assistant Professor at the Department of Computing, Hong Kong Polytechnic University.
+Dr. Yuan Feng joined the iQua research group at the University of Toronto in September 2008, and received her M.A.Sc. and Ph.D. degrees in December 2010 and March 2013, respectively.
 Yuan received her B.Engr. degree from the School of Telecommunications in Xidian University, Xi’an, China, in July 2008.
 Her research interests are in the areas of cloud computing, mobile applications, multimedia streaming, and distributed systems.
 She was the recipient of the 2012 Chinese Government Award for Outstanding Self-Financed Students Abroad by the China Scholarship Council.

 In her undergraduate years, Yuan achieved excellent academic performance, especially in mathematics and communications courses, and held the top-level scholarship (top 25 of the 5000 students in a grade) for three years.
 Her solid mathematical background and dedication to courses has led to a ranking of top 1 of 115 students in her major.